 Dan Cutright is a life long Napan who has been a Financial Services professional for over 40 years.
 He has had an affinity for our local historic architecture most of his life, which goes back to the razing of the original John L. Shearer school, which he lived near and attended.
 His experience of seeing this local architectural treasure destroyed is the primary motivation for his years long interest in preservation.
 He currently resides in an historic home near downtown Napa with his wife, Susan, and his Soft Coated Wheaten Terrier, Henley.

 Shari Kamimori, Secretary

 Terry Wunderlich has been a Realtor in Napa County for more than 35 years.
 Her knowledge of community history influences her awareness of heritage properties and her interest in preserving them.
-Terry enjoys matching historical homes with clients who have an interest in restoration.
+Terry enjoys matching historic homes with clients who have an interest in restoration.
 Her work with NCL makes her a valuable resource and she takes pride in being a Board Member.
-Terry is also an NCL Preservation Action Committee member.

 Annie Schaefer, Administrative Assistant

 Annie Schaefer is the administrative assistant for Napa County Landmarks.
-She is a Napa native and an active member with the American Red Cross California North West Chapter.
-Her interest in local Napa County history brings added enthusiasm to this position.
+She is a Napa native and has a strong interest in local Napa County history which brings added enthusiasm to this position.